abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

         [:description :text]]}
 ```

-We used simple syntax for model definition which has just fields.
+We used simple syntax for this model definition since it only has fields and doesn't yet have indexes.
-And defined it as a vector of vectors do define only fields for the model.
+For this reason, we defined it as a vector of vectors.

-After adding first model we could actually create our first migration:
+After adding the first model, we can actually create our first migration:

 ```shell
 $ clojure -X:migrations make